• Home

 Have a few more days to spend exploring Rio?
 Here are a few suggestions to round out your trip:

-• Wake Up To A View: There are some seriously fancy places to stay for less than fancy prices.
-There is this penthouse with a private pool overlooking Flamengo Beach and Sugarloaf Mountain.
+- Wake Up To A View: There are some seriously fancy places to stay for less than fancy prices.
+There is this apartment overlooking Flamengo Beach and Sugarloaf Mountain.
 If you want even grander views of Sugarloaf Mountain and the city below, this beautiful house is tucked up on a hill with a pool and waterfall!

-• Take Another Walking Tour: Rio is HUGE and there’s so much to see!
-Learn about Rio’s complex history and culture from the experts on a guided walking tour, like this one, this one, or this one.
+- Take Another Walking Tour: Rio is HUGE and there’s so much to see!
+Learn about Rio’s complex history and culture from the experts on a guided walking tour, like this one, or this one.

 About Our Guest Poster: This post was written by Roz of Irish Nomads.
 She’s spent the past year backpacking around Latin America, New Zealand and Australia and she’s currently making her way through South East Asia.
 She’s fascinated by new destinations, food and drinks.
 Discovering cuisines is one of her favourite aspects of travel.
 Exploring nature is her other travel highlight and she hikes, bikes, swims and scuba dives.
 Find her on a mountain or at the nearest bar.